The object to iterate over.

 console.log(strToNumAccum) // { a: 10, b: 20 }

 // 2.
-If the inital value is an empty object as shown above,
+If the initial value is an empty object as shown above,

 // you can omit it and specify the return type by overriding